Transform your manufacturing with data, from production to delivery

-As equipment grows smarter, the data generated by these devices becomes a key driver for finding new productivity improvements opportunities.
-This (mostly IoT) data-driven transformation is one of the key components of what commonly referred to as Industry 4.0.
+As equipment grows smarter, the data generated by these devices becomes a key driver for finding new productivity improvement opportunities.
+This (mostly IoT) data-driven transformation is one of the key components of what is commonly referred to as Industry 4.0.

-Neal’s custom-built solutions leverage the latest cloud, data, and AI platforms and technology to prepare your organization for the future, solve for your unique business challenges, and delight your customers.
+Neal’s custom-built solutions leverage the latest cloud, data, and AI platforms and technology to prepare your organization for the future, solve your unique business challenges and delight your customers.